Susmitha1594/Accidents-in-UK/README.md

 ### Data Visualization

-* 1)	Around what time of the day do accidents occur the most
+* Around what time of the day do accidents occur the most.